 How do I verify a commercial painting contractor's license in California?

 Use the CSLB website (cslb.ca.gov) to search by license number.
-Confirm that the license is active and covers painting (classification C-33).
-Also check for any complaints or judgments.
-For bonded and insured contractors, ask for a certificate of insurance that names you as an additional insured.
-At World Pro Painting, our license number is CSLB #1142478, and we provide proof immediately.
+Confirm the license is active and covers painting (classification C‑33).
+Also check for complaints or judgments.
+For bonded and insured contractors, ask for a certificate of insurance naming you as an additional insured.
+At World Pro Painting, our license is CSLB #1142478, and we provide proof immediately.

 What should be included in a commercial painting estimate?